dylanlan/dylanlan.github.io/name-lottery.md

 #### Winners

-At the end of the weekend (likely Sunday night), each requested name will be claimed as follows:
+At the end of the weekend (likely Sunday night), each requested lottery name will be claimed as follows:

 - If a name was only requested by one person, then they win that name!
 - If a name had multiple people interested, then I will [randomly](https://wheelofnames.com) pick who wins the name!
-- If a name had zero interest, it will roll over into the next week.
+- If a name had zero interest, it will move to the "first-come-first-served" names, which don't use a lottery system.
-- After 3 weeks, an unclaimed name will change to a first-come-first-served system, rather than waiting & randomly picking.
+- If you want a first-come-first-served name, just ask for it!

 Winners of each name will be sent the Aisling's password (via requested contact method).